 Japan is a very different, very rapidly changing nation—especially in terms of its food.
-Even sushi in its original form used to be very different from what it is today.’
+Even sushi in its original form used to be quite different from what it is today.

-Put out of your minds several preconceived notions about what Japanese cuisine is.
-Don’t think about a Japanese steakhouse at all—beef was really only introduced in the last two centuries or so.
-The Japanese are crazy about it today and you can buy that wonderfully expensive Kobe or wagyū where they feed the animals beer and give them daily massages to evenly distribute the fat, but that’s really a modern and Western thing.
+Put out of your mind any preconceived notions about what Japanese cuisine is.
+Don’t think about a Japanese steakhouse at all—beef was only introduced in the last two centuries or so.

-Even tempura: The word itself is Portuguese.
-It refers to the time or rather quatuor tempora or ember days, which was the fast when you couldn’t eat meat so they ate fish, and the Portuguese typically would fry their fish in batter.
+Even tempura, a popular dish, has its origin from a Portuguese word.
+It refers to the time or rather quatuor tempora or ember days, which was a religious fast when the people couldn’t eat meat, so they consumed fish.
+Typically, the Portuguese would fry their fish in batter.

-The Portuguese introduced it in the 16th century, and tempora remained even long after they were kicked out, along with a whole slew of other foods introduced by the Portuguese: kasutera, which is a Castilla, a kind of yellow sponge cake from Spain (Castile); or konpeito, which are confections (candies); karumera, or caramels.
+The Portuguese introduced the method in the 16th century, and tempura remained long after they were kicked out, along with a whole slew of other foods introduced by the Portuguese: kasutera, which is a Castilla, a kind of yellow sponge cake from Spain (Castile); or konpeito, which are confections (candies); karumera, or caramels.

 Even soy sauce was only introduced in the last century or so.
-It is a Chinese invention that the Japanese seem to have perfected—as they do many things nowadays—but it is one example of the many things that came over in the past few hundred years.
+It is a Chinese invention that the Japanese seem to have perfected, but it is one example of the many things that were brought over in the past few hundred years.

-Sapporo’s a great beer, but it is influenced by German people.
-And influences go both ways.
+Sapporo is a great beer, but it is influenced by German people.
+Influences also go both ways.
 You may be surprised to learn the Japanese are now the nation on earth with the highest per capita consumption of mayonnaise.
-Japan’s a very different, very rapidly changing place today, especially in terms of food.
+Japan’s culture is a very different, very rapidly changing place today, especially in terms of food.

 The most important of these is rice, which only arrived in Japan at the end of the Neolithic Period, about 2,400 years ago with immigrants that came from the mainland.

-Many of Japan’s cultural and even culinary traditions came from China and from Korea especially.
+Many of Japan’s cultural and even culinary traditions came from China and Korea in particular.
 The most important of these is rice, which only arrived in Japan at the end of the Neolithic Period, about 2,400 years ago, with immigrants that came from the mainland.

 Before that, in the Jomon Era, the Japanese were still hunters and gatherers.
 The original inhabitants (Ainu) were Caucasian; they had long beards and very light-colored hair.
-Their descendants actually still exist in very small numbers, and probably most of them are of mixed descent, but some Ainu still live in the mountains and they’re said to eat bears.
+Their descendants actually still exist in small numbers; most of them are probably of mixed descent and still reside in the mountains.

-Asiatic peoples came later from the continent and they brought with them rice and metal tools; and then suddenly, like everywhere else, the population rose.
+Asiatic peoples came later from the continent, bringing with them rice and metal tools; and then suddenly, like everywhere else, the population rose.

-The variety of rice introduced was short-grained, sticky, and it is relatively sweet.
-To this day, the Japanese don’t really eat long-grain rice.
-Much of their cuisine is based on the tactile quality of the rice that they use and the fact that it sticks together—you can pick it up with a chopstick.
+The variety of rice introduced was short-grained, sticky, and is relatively sweet.
+To this day, the Japanese don’t generally eat long-grain rice.
+Much of their cuisine is based on the tactile quality of the rice that they use and the fact that it sticks together, making it easy to pick it up with a chopstick.

-The only traditional preparation that really alters the rice dramatically is Mochi, little rice cakes that are made by pounding steamed glutinous rice with these huge hammers.
-The idea here is you’re concentrating the pure spirit of the rice and actually making it purer, it is an intensification, and Mochi is one of those things that you consume on New Year’s, it is a very important festival.
+The only traditional preparation that alters the rice dramatically is mochi, little rice cakes that are made by pounding steamed glutinous rice with huge hammers.
+The idea here is to concentrate the pure spirit of the rice and in making it purer, it is an intensification; mochi is one of those foods you consume on New Year’s, as it is a very important festival.

 Much the same can be said about sake.
-Even though it is thought of as a corruption of rice, it is considered raising to a finer and more spiritual level.
-Sake plays a very important role in religious festivals: It is the food of the gods in the Shinto religion—it is essential in the coronation of the emperor.
+Even though it is thought of as a corruption of rice, it is considered raising it to a finer and more spiritual level.
+Sake plays an important role in religious festivals: It is the food of the gods in the Shinto religion—it is essential in the coronation of the emperor.

-Rice is, indisputably, the central staple, even made into noodles which is another technology introduced from China in the 8th century.
-Later noodles made from flour were introduced (the udon—popular in Western Japan), and then buckwheat (soba) was introduced in the 14th and 15th century.
+Rice is, indisputably, the central staple, and is even made into noodles, another technology introduced from China in the 8th century.
+Later noodles made from flour were introduced (the udon—popular in Western Japan), and then buckwheat (soba) was introduced in the 14th and 15th centuries.
 They were especially popular in the 17th century, the Edo Period in Eastern Japan (or now Tokyo).
-Ramen are of course a much more recent invention (proper, fresh ramen noodles, not the instant noodles you may be familiar with).
+Ramen is a much more recent invention—proper, fresh ramen noodles, not the instant noodles in grocery stores.
 Starch was usually rice or noodles, which form the substructure of Japanese cuisine.

 What else was eaten?
-This entire cuisine was based on fish.
-Only strict Buddhist monks avoided fish.
+Their entire cuisine was based on fish, and only strict Buddhist monks avoided fish.
 Here, the topography works perfectly to their advantage.

-Japan’s surrounded by water; you’re never very far from the sea.
-The ideal became fish as fresh as could possibly be found—unlike Europe where most of the fish was salted, pickled, or preserved in some way.
+Japan is surrounded by water; therefore, you’re never very far from the sea.
+The ideal became fish that was as fresh as could be found—unlike Europe, where most of the fish was salted, pickled, or preserved in some way.

 In Europe, only the very wealthy could afford fresh fish.
 In Japan, even far from the coast, people wanted fresh fish, no matter if it had to be freshwater fish.
 The simpler the better; there’s a saying:

 “Eat it raw first, then grill it, and boil it as a last resort.”
 The idea is you don’t want to ruin the flavor of the fish.
-The raw fish, of course, was cut in thin slices (namasu); that’s always been eaten in Japan.
+The raw fish, of course, was cut in thin slices (namasu); this preparation has always been eaten in Japan.

 Sushi, in its original form Nare-Zushi, was very different from what it is today.
-It started out as actually a way to preserve the fish for several years.
+It began as a way to preserve the fish for several years.

-In the 15th century, there a developed a much quicker way to ferment the fish, and then you could actually eat the rice, too; and after that, unfermented sushi with raw fish came in the Edo Period.
+In the 15th century, there developed a much quicker way to ferment the fish, and then the rice could be eaten as well; after that, unfermented sushi with raw fish came in the Edo Period.

-In the 18th century, you started getting people competing with these very interesting, novel ways of doing things.
-You started getting hand-rolled Nigiri sushi and it is basically served at a kind of restaurant as a kind of fast food.
+In the 18th century, people began to compete in very interesting, novel ways of preparing food.
+Japanese cuisine saw the creation of hand-rolled Nigiri sushi and it was served at a kind of restaurant as a sort of fast food.

 Staples of Japanese Cuisine

-There are also a slew of vegetables: Daikon radish is probably the one most familiar to you, cut into impossibly thin sticks.
-If you’ve seen someone do this, it is absolutely amazing.
+There is also a slew of vegetables: Daikon radish is probably the one most familiar to you, cut into impossibly thin sticks.
+If you’ve seen someone do this, it is amazing.

-The Daikon is sliced with a long knife and as it is sliced, it is turned, and so you get this long, thin ribbon cut from the root with this very narrow blade, and then that’s sliced and cut into tiny little sticks.
+The Daikon is sliced with a long knife and as it is sliced, it is turned, and we get this long, thin ribbon cut from the root with this very narrow blade, and then that’s sliced and cut into tiny little sticks.
 Daikon can also be pickled yellow.

-Pickling is really popular in traditional Japanese cooking, but it is usually very simple salt fermentation; it is not vinegar cured with dill and garlic like we’d do a cucumber pickle.
+Pickling is popular in traditional Japanese cooking, but it is usually very simple salt fermentation; it is not vinegar cured with dill and garlic like a traditional cucumber pickle.
 The pickles come at the end of a Japanese meal, and they contrast with the blander flavor of rice.

 Start with mild flavors and you build up to stronger ones.
-The practice in Japanese restaurants in the U.S. is to start with miso soup because Americans want to drink soup at the beginning.
-That really makes no sense in Japanese cuisine; in Japan, soup always comes at the end because it has a very, very strong flavor.
+The practice in Japanese restaurants in the US is to start with miso soup because Americans prefer to drink soup at the beginning.
+This makes no sense in Japanese cuisine; in Japan, soup always comes at the end because of its strong flavor.

 Our practice of starting with sour pickles as an appetizer also makes little sense.
 Other important vegetables are gourds, dried and cut into long strips; mushrooms, like the shiitake (a unique Japanese cultivar) and matsutake.

-Soy’s also made into miso paste, which is a fermented, storable seasoning for boiled dishes, for soup, and it is really kind of a universal flavoring also.
-It is made by boiling and mashing the beans and then introducing a fungus that grows on rice grains (it is Aspergillus oryzae, called koji in Japanese) and salt, and you just leave it and let it mature for about a year or so.
+Soy is also made into miso paste, which is a fermented, storable seasoning for boiled dishes, for soup, and it is kind of a universal flavoring also.
+It is made by boiling and mashing the beans and then introducing a fungus that grows on rice grains—known as Aspergillus oryzae, called koji in Japanese—and salt, and it is left to mature for about a year or so.

-There are dozens of different types, some of them really, really expensive, some only made by some local craftsmen in one locality.
-The Japanese appreciate the subtle differences in miso—between yellow and white miso, and red miso—sort of the way Europeans obsess over wine.
+There are dozens of different types, some of them very expensive, some only made by some local craftsmen in one locality.
+The Japanese appreciate the subtle differences in miso—between yellow and white miso, and red miso—similar to the way Europeans obsess over wine.

-Some Miso are considered very bland and good for children, and then there are these really dark, pungent, salty ones.
-The Japanese have been making miso since the 8th century.The Japanese have a theory of five basic flavors: salty, sour, sweet, bitter, AND umami.
+Some Miso is considered very bland and good for children, and then there are dark, pungent, salty ones.
+The Japanese have been making miso since the 8th century.The Japanese have a theory of five basic flavors: salty, sour, sweet, bitter, and umami.
 Click To Tweet

-Of course, there’s also shoyu (as we call it, soy sauce).
-That’s a relative newcomer; it began to be made on a commercial level in the 16th century.
-Obviously, today it is the most important seasoning; it goes into about 70 percent of all Japanese dishes.
-Along with that, there’s mirin—a sweetened kind of sake, and then all sorts of sauces made with soy, vinegar, citrus (like ponzu).
+Of course, there’s also shoyu or soy sauce.
+That’s a relative newcomer; it began to be manufactured on a commercial level in the 16th century.
+Today it is the most important seasoning, going into about 70% of all Japanese dishes.
+Along with that, there’s mirin—a sweetened kind of sake, and then all sorts of sauces made with soy, vinegar, and citrus, like ponzu.

-The Japanese have a theory of five basic flavors: There’s not just salty, sour, sweet, and bitter, but there’s another one called umami that might be translated as “meaty” or “savory” or “mushroom flavor.”
-Glutamates is what causes it; but you find it in a whole range of foods, especially soy sauce.
+The Japanese have a theory of five basic flavors: There’s not just salty, sour, sweet, and bitter, but there’s another one called umami that might be translated as “meaty”, “savory”, or “mushroom flavor.”
+Glutamates are what causes it; but you find it in a whole range of foods, especially soy sauce.